desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 ### Minter
 Returns the minter who is the one having access to mint NFT.

-Here an example of the message to query the minter of the contract:
+Here Here an example meesage to query the minter of the contract:
 ```json
 {
     "minter": {}